Dual Credits and SCWI

 Students are allowed to have up to four college-delivered Dual Credits appear on their transcript.
 Students may have an unlimited number of team-taught Dual Credits on their transcript.
 For more information on the types of Dual Credits, please see the “How You’ll Learn” tab.

 Dual Credit courses are FREE!
-As SCWI is Ministry Funded, students are not required to pay fees or transportation costs for most Dual Credit courses.
+As SCWI is Ministry funded, students are not required to pay fees or transportation costs for most Dual Credit courses.

 College course hours vary.
 Dual Credits are usually delivered once or twice per week within the normal high school timetable.
 Travel time and required field trips may impact other secondary school courses in certain cases.